bjoern-hempel/node-unclosed-tag-finder/README.md

 </html>
 ```

-Install a W3C checker and check the file.
-You will see that the w3c checker above will accept the unclosed tags:
+### Check the html5 file with a w3c checker of your choice

 ```
 user$ npm install html-validator-cli -g